-Ferrari Studios is formed by a family of interdisciplinary artists and scholars, including Virginio Ferrari, Marisa Boccaccini Ferrari, Alberto Ferrari, Fabio Ferrari and Marco G. Ferrari, with studios and galleries based in Chicago, USA; Lugano, Switzerland; Guardistallo, Italy and Rome, Italy.
+Ferrari Studios is formed by a family of interdisciplinary artists and scholars, including Virginio Ferrari, Marco G. Ferrari, Marisa Boccaccini Ferrari, Alberto Ferrari and Fabio Ferrari, with studios and galleries in Chicago, USA; Lugano, Switzerland; Guardistallo and Rome, Italy.

 Virginio Ferrari is an internationally acclaimed sculptor who has exhibited his work in Argentina, Belgium, Brazil, China, France, Germany, Italy, Japan, and throughout the United States.
 Virginio’s sculptures can be found on street corners and public parks, at universities and libraries, corporations, museums and in private collections in Chicago and all over the world.
 Ferrari holds many accolades for his achievements, including being awarded the Ufficiale Ordine al Merito della Repubblica Italiana (senior order of knighthood of the Italian Republic) by the president of Italy, Oscar Luigi Scalfaro, for his important contributions to the international art world.
 He currently divides his time between his studios in Chicago, USA and Guardistallo, Italy.

-Marco G. Ferrari is an artist, filmmaker and curator based in Chicago, USA and Rome, Italy.
+Marco G. Ferrari is a visual artist, film director, curator and educator based in Chicago, USA and Rome, Italy.
 He received his MFA from the University of Chicago and has exhibited and produced works internationally including China, India, Italy, Netherlands, Switzerland and the United States.
 He is a Professor in the Communications and Media Studies Department at John Cabot University (Rome) and the Art History and Visual Culture Department at Franklin University Switzerland, is a founding member of Creative Asylum (a consortium of Chicago based artists) and is the Creative Director of the Virginio Ferrari Foundation.